jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 You've seen above that we use `this` as a means of referencing the object itself within its own constructor and methods.
 For most languages with objects, that's everything there is to know about `this`.
 JavaScript is a bit more complicated.
 You can actually access `this` in any execution context, not just in object method calls.

-There is actually a value for `this` in every execution context created during the execution of a JavaScript program, including global, module, and function contexts.
+There is actually a value for `this` in every execution context created for a JavaScript program.
+You'll recall from the last chapter that setting the value of `this` is the 3rd step in creating an execution context.

 In the global execution context, the value of `this` depends on whether or not the code is running in *strict mode*.